tedee-com/tedee-api-doc/docs/source/howtos/authenticate.rst

 Personal Access Key
 --------------------------

-To authenticate via personal access key first you need to generate it on your account.
+To authenticate via personal access key (PAK) first you need to generate it on your account.
 To do this you need to send request to :doc:`Create Personal Access Key <../endpoints/personalaccesskey/create>` endpoint.

 **Sample response**